rdren0/VueMuseum/README.md

 # Vue the Museum

-An application created using Vue in order for us to stretch ourselves to use a new framework over a weekend.
+An application created using Vue in order for me to stretch myself to use a new framework over a weekend.
-Using the Harvard Art Museums API I created an old-timey gallery for viewing the pictures and paintings from the API.
+Using the Harvard Art Museums API, I created an old-timey gallery for viewing the pictures and paintings from this API.

 <img width="1440" alt="Screen Shot 2019-07-31 at 11 22 01 AM" src="https://user-images.githubusercontent.com/39016273/62233291-80891300-b385-11e9-8a93-b2e40a14f9c7.png">